setunas/drello-api/README.md

 # About `drello-api`
-From here, we are going to explain `drello-api` specificly.
-If you want to see about `drello-web`, see [here](https://github.com/setunas/drello-web).
+In this section, we are going to explain `drello-api`.
+If you want to see about `drello-web`, see [here](https://github.com/setunas/drello-web/blob/develop/README.md#about-drello-web).

 ## Tech Stacks
 - Go